 an Experiential Weekend in Tantric Activism

-This is the first event I am running under my Tantric Activist body of work and I have a lot to say!
+This is a dive deep into my Tantric Activist body of work and I have a lot to say!
 Many pages in fact.
 I want you to be comfortable and relaxed whilst you read this, and for this I recommend making yourself your favourite drink and bringing it to your most comfy chair.
 If after reading, you know you need to be at this event; I look forward to welcoming you.

 So, you’re British (or you live in Britain) and you’re drawn to spiritual growth.